AliciaCurth/AliciaCurth.github.io/_pages/publications.md

 ## Current personal favourites 🤓

  **Curth, A.**, & van der Schaar, M. (2021).
 On inductive biases for heterogeneous treatment effect estimation.
-Advances in Neural Information Processing Systems, 34, 15883-15894.
+In _Conference on Neural Information Processing Systems (NeurIPS)_.
 [Link](https://proceedings.neurips.cc/paper/2021/hash/8526e0962a844e4a2f158d831d5fddf7-Abstract.html) _NeurIPS Spotlight Paper._

 **Curth, A.**, Svensson, D., Weatherall, J., & van der Schaar, M. (2021).
 Really Doing Great at Estimating CATE?
 A Critical Look at ML Benchmarking Practices in Treatment Effect Estimation.
-In Thirty-fifth conference on neural information processing systems (NeurIPS) datasets and benchmarks track.[Link](https://openreview.net/forum?id=FQLzQqGEAH)
+In _Conference on neural information processing systems (NeurIPS) datasets and benchmarks track._ [Link](https://openreview.net/forum?id=FQLzQqGEAH)

 **Curth, A.**, & van der Schaar, M. (2023).
-In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation. arXiv preprint arXiv:2302.02923.
+In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation.
+In _International Conference on Machine Learning (ICML)_.
+To Appear.
 [Link](https://arxiv.org/abs/2302.02923)

 ## Selected Conference Publications
  (\* indicates equal contribution)

+ **Curth, A.**, & van der Schaar, M. (2023).
+In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation.
+In _International Conference on Machine Learning (ICML)_.
+To Appear.
+[Link](https://arxiv.org/abs/2302.02923)

+  **Curth, A.**, Hüyük, A., & van der Schaar, M. (2023).
+Adaptive Identification of Populations with Treatment Benefit in Clinical Trials: Machine Learning Challenges and Solutions.
+In _International Conference on Machine Learning (ICML)_.
+To Appear.
+[Link](https://arxiv.org/abs/2208.05844) _(Also presented as Spotlight Paper at the Workshop on Adaptive Experimental Design and Active Learning in the Real World at ICML 2022.)_

+Vanderschueren\*, T., **Curth, A.**\*, Verbeke, W. & van der Schaar, M. (2023).
+Accounting For Informative Sampling When Learning to Forecast Treatment Outcomes Over Time.
+In _International Conference on Machine Learning (ICML)_.
+To Appear.

  **Curth, A.**, & van der Schaar, M. (2023).
 Understanding the Impact of Competing Events on Heterogeneous Treatment Effect Estimation from Time-to-Event Data.
 In International Conference on Artificial Intelligence and Statistics (AISTATS).
 PMLR.
 [Link](https://arxiv.org/abs/2302.12718)